-Look for it, and you’ll see it to some degree in many carpeted homes: visible traffic paths.
+Look for it, and you’ll see it to some degree in most carpeted homes: visible traffic paths.
 You’ll see these worn and dingy looking areas where the carpet meets the kitchen floor, going down the hall, around the couch, in front of Grandpa’s favorite recliner; wherever the carpet gets heavy foot traffic.
 On a long enough timeline, visible traffic paths are inevitable, but don’t abandon ye all hope.
 Instead:

 - Take off your shoes.
 Going around in socks or house slippers is your best option.
 Leave your shoes at the front door and the dirt outside.

 - Vacuum.
 Vacuum early, vacuum often.
 Vacuum every day if you can; it doesn’t take long.
 Pay special attention to those areas prone to trampling, and be sure to empty the vacuum’s receptacle when you’re finished.
 Vacuum.
 It’s not just for scaring the dog anymore.

 - Don’t ignore spots when they happen.
 That spilled milk may become a permanent stain.
 Do your best to clean spots up using a clean, damp cloth.
 Avoid chemicals like over-the-counter carpet cleaning soaps.
 Remember Mom’s advice, and don’t rub it in, blot it.
 If this doesn’t work, and the stain is organic, try some hydrogen peroxide on it.